 - What remedy the Parliament hath resolved and appointed to cure the disease of the commonwealth?

 - What is the true reason for the remedy?

-The office of all the judges is always to make such construction as shall suppress the mischief, and advance the remedy, and to suppress subtle inventions and evasions for continuance of the mischief, and pro privato commodo, and to add force and life to the cure and remedy, according to the true intent of the makers of the Act, pro bono publico.
+The office of all the judges is always to make such construction as shall suppress the mischief, and advance the remedy, and suppress subtle inventions and evasions for the continuance of the mischief, and pro privato commodo, and to add force and life to the cure and remedy, according to the true intent of the makers of the Act, pro bono publico.

 The application of this rule gives the judge more discretion than the literal and the golden rule as it allows him to effectively decide on Parliament’s intent.
 It can be argued that this undermines Parliament’s supremacy and is undemocratic as it takes lawmaking decisions away from the legislature.

 This rule of construction is of narrower application than the golden rule or the plain meaning rule, in that it can only be used to interpret a statute and, strictly speaking, only when the statute was passed to remedy a defect in the common law.
 Legislative intent is determined by examining secondary sources, such as committee reports, treatises, law review articles and corresponding statutes.
 This rule has often been used to resolve ambiguities in cases in which the literal rule cannot be applied.

 In the case of Thomson v.
 Lord Clan Morris, Lord Lindley M.R. stated that in interpreting any statutory enactment regard should not only be paid to the words used, but also to the history of the Act and the reasons which lead to its being passed.